Q. Does my research project need IRB review prior to initiation?

-A. Human subject is defined by the Code of Federal Regulations (CFR) as "a living individual about whom an investigator obtains (1) data through intervention or interaction with the individual or (2) identifiable private information."
+A. Human subject is defined by the Code of Federal Regulations (CFR), section 46.102f, as "a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual or (2) identifiable private information."
 The regulations extend to the use of human organs, tissue, and body fluids from individually identifiable human subjects as well as to graphic, written, or recorded information derived from individually identifiable human subjects.

 Q. What is the definition of research?

-A. Research is defined in the CFR as "a systematic investigation designed to develop and contribute to generalizable knowledge."
+A. Research is defined in the CFR (section 46.102d) as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."
 Some examples of activities that constitute research include:

 - Any study intended to result in publication or public presentation